Restoration-Oriented Video Frame Interpolation with Region-Distinguishable Priors from SAM: Introduction

-Extensive experiments are conducted on public and well-recognized datasets and various VFI networks.
-It's verified that our algorithm can bring stable performance improvement consistently on multiple datasets and models.
-Our strategy produces better motion modeling even with large motion scales, and thus enhances interpolated results (see \cref{fig:teaser}).
-In summary, our contribution is three-fold. \begin{itemize} \item We underscore the significance of distinguishing different regions within frames to enhance motion estimation and ultimately improve the performance of VFI.
-To achieve this, we have innovatively devised a novel formulation for RDP using a Gaussian embedding strategy based on the output of SAM. \item A new Hierarchical Region-aware Feature Fusion Module is designed to incorporate RDPs into the target model's encoder, and it is a general strategy for different networks. \item Experimental results on different datasets and networks demonstrate the effectiveness of our proposed strategy. \end{itemize}
+In summary, our contribution is three-fold. \begin{itemize} \item We underscore the significance of distinguishing different regions within frames to enhance motion estimation and ultimately improve the performance of restoration-oriented VFI.
+To achieve this, we have innovatively devised a novel and systematic formulation pipeline for RDP using a Gaussian embedding strategy based on the output of SAM2. \item A new Hierarchical Region-aware Feature Fusion Module is designed to incorporate RDPs into the target model's encoder.
+It is a general and plug-and-play strategy for different networks. \item Experimental results on different datasets and networks demonstrate the effectiveness of our proposed strategy. \end{itemize}

+Moreover, two key points should be clarified to highlight the role and applicability of our strategy.

+{\textbf{The relation between our strategy with existing works.}} Enhancing interpolation performance can follow two complementary roadmaps: enabling the network to distinguish various regions and evolving the network architecture itself.
+Updating neural networks alone can be effective, as studied by most existing works~\cite{Alpher19,Alpher39,Alpher40,li2023amt,seo2025bim}.
+However, this approach typically requires large model capacities and extensive training data to handle severe degradations.
+This is why we propose a new roadmap by incorporating RDPs, which serve as effective priors to further boost the performance of existing VFI networks that have already undergone significant evolution—without introducing substantial additional parameters or requiring large-scale datasets.

+\textbf{The relation between our strategy with generative models.} Recently, some approaches have adopted generative models for frame interpolation~\cite{wangframer,zhu2025generative,wang2024generative,danier2024ldmvfi}.
+They primarily rely on pre-trained weights to synthesize frames rather than restore them, focusing on visual quality and aesthetics rather than fidelity. \textit{In contrast, our method is designed for restoration-oriented VFI, which emphasizes temporal alignment and leverages RDPs to enhance fidelity}.
+Given the fundamentally different objectives, our approach and generative-model-based strategies belong to distinct categories.
+Therefore, we have not applied our method to generative models.
+Additionally, we have not trained or evaluated our method on datasets specifically designed for generative models, such as OpenVid~\cite{nan2024openvid}.
+Moreover, specific tasks like cross-dataset evaluation (e.g., between natural and cartoon videos) are also beyond the scope of our method, as they require strong generative capabilities.